pineapplehunter/nixpkgs-review-gha/README.md

 Note that these build failures still count towards whether the review is considered successful or not, so if you told nixpkgs-review-gha to automatically approve or merge the PR after a successful review and a package is "still failing" to build (even if all other packages have been built successfully), the PR is *not* approved/merged and you should inspect the build failure manually.

 To enable this feature [create a new variable](../../settings/variables/actions/new) with the name `IDENTIFY_STILL_FAILING_PACKAGES` and set its value to `1`.

+### Identify unsupported packages
+If a package fails to build, try to detect whether the build failure was caused by a missing system feature.
+For example, most hosted GitHub Actions runners cannot build QEMU/KVM based NixOS tests because they lack the `kvm` feature.
+Trying to build a NixOS test on such a runner will always fail, so with this experimental feature enabled, packages that fail to build due to a missing system feature will be marked as "unsupported" and will NOT count towards review success/failure, i.e. if some packages are unsupported and all other packages have been built successfully, the PR *is* approved/merged automatically if you told nixpkgs-review-gha to do that.

+To enable this feature [create a new variable](../../settings/variables/actions/new) with the name `IDENTIFY_UNSUPPORTED_PACKAGES` and set its value to `1`.